ProfBird/CS246-CourseMaterials/Labs/Lab1/Example-RequirementsDocumentForTitanPark.md

 **Mr. Smith:** "How do you currently communicate with your volunteers about upcoming projects and events?"

-**Ms. Davis:** "We primarily use email newsletters and social media to communicate with our volunteers.
-We also post flyers and announcements at local businesses and community centers.
+**Ms. Davis:** "We primarily use email newsletters and social media posts to communicate with our volunteers.
 However, these methods can be inconsistent and may not reach all of our volunteers."

 **Mr. Smith:** "Have you considered using technology to improve your volunteer management?"

-**Ms. Davis:** "We have discussed the possibility of using a volunteer management software, but we haven't found a solution that meets all of our needs and fits within our budget.
+**Ms. Davis:** "We have discussed the possibility of using volunteer management software, but we haven't found a solution that meets all of our needs and fits within our budget.
 We are also concerned about the time and resources required to implement and maintain such a system."

 **Mr. Smith:** "I understand.
 I believe technology can significantly improve your volunteer recruitment and management processes.
-I'll be sure to analyze the information you've provided and present you with some potential solutions, including the software proposal I mentioned earlier."
+I'll be sure to analyze the information you've provided and present you with some potential solutions."

 **Ms. Davis:** "Thank you, Mr. Smith.
 I appreciate you taking the time to understand our challenges.
 I look forward to hearing your recommendations."